-Process mining is a hot technology that has proven to be very useful for enhancing incident management process.
-In this blog, I share some of our customers experiences from the past few years.
+Process mining is a hot technology that has proven to be very useful for enhancing the incident management process.
+In this blog, I share some of our customers' experiences from the past few years.

 What is Incident Management Process?

-Incident is an unplanned interruption to an IT Service.
+The incident is an unplanned interruption to an IT Service.
 It may be complete unavailability or a reduction in the quality.
-Goal of the incident management process is to restore a normal service operation as quickly as possible and to minimize the impact on business operations.
-Incident Management is key process in Information Technology Infrastructure Library (ITIL).
+The goal of the incident management process is to restore a normal service operation as quickly as possible and to minimize the impact on business operations.
+Incident Management is a key process in Information Technology Infrastructure Library (ITIL).

 15 Benefits of Using Process Mining for Incident Management Process